Hurry up and wait a sec

-Companies are drowning their great employees under non-value added work.
-I guarantee that you have people in your company that are bursting with great ideas, saturated with applicable experience, and have been waiting for the gift of time in order to focus on improving where they work.
+Companies are drowning their great employees under non-value-added work.
+I guarantee that you have people in your company that is bursting with great ideas, saturated with applicable experience, and have been waiting for the gift of time in order to focus on improving where they work.
 Unleash them!

 Alignment between the OpEx lead and Operations lead is crucial to open the doorway to tap into current employees' potential.

 If your improvement strategy is aligned across the business then each location leader should have the same goals.
 They will need to be contributing to the scope of OpEx and you just gave them their first step.

 I’ve been to many company locations where we find hidden gems -

 > The Inventory Manager... that was an integral part of a 5S team at their previous job> The Fork Truck Driver... that is already Lean Certified and highly ambitious> The Night Shift Supervisor... that is slowly but surely driving a culture change

 You have people out there, so get the leadership support to involve those employees!
 THAT is how you embed improvement – empower the workforce that everyone already knows, respects, and trusts.

 4. Bring in New Resources to Fill Voids

 Now you know exactly what skills are missing from available resources.
 You can fill in the missing pieces in your OpEx resource plan.
 Most of the resources that you find within current employees will be supplemental support.
 They already have a primary job and their leaders must make a concerted effort to engage them.

 Based on your OpEx scope, do you have a need for direct resources?
 This might include people with a background in applying or facilitating OpEx principles.
 For example, some companies like to have a full-time OpEx resource at every location who reports to an overall OpEx program manager.